It may be hilly and bumpy, but bike lanes are popping up in LX and we’ve got maps.

 Riding to the Beach: Caparica.
 One of the most rewarding experiences is riding your bike to the ferry, getting over to the south coast of the Tejo to Trafaria, and riding to Costa da Caparica for a beach day and the best Mexican food in the country.
 If you’re made of tougher stuff, tackle the traffic and the intimidating hill that will take you into the national park and eventually to Fonte da Telha, where if you’re really hard core, you can walk for an hour for a free mud bath.

 Atlantic Coast Beaches: Cascais to Praia do Guincho.
 It’s also easy to get your bike outside of town with the help of the train.
 Take the CP Comboio train from Cais Sodré to Cascais and ride all the way to Praia Guincho for a little seaside coasting with a beach at the finish line.
 Don’t have a bike?
-Rent one in Cascais at the BiCascais kiosk for free, just bring a photo ID.
+Rent one in Cascais at the BiCascais kiosk, just bring a photo ID.

 For many more routes — in fact, for pretty much all of Portugal — check out Ecovias by Paulo Guerra dos Santos.